 What is Dinner for Eight?

 Dinner for Eight is a great way to meet folks from church that you may not already know.
 It’s also a good way to get to know your church family better.
-Groups plan their own meals and get together twice a month for three consecutive months (six dinners all together).
+Groups plan their own meals and get together for three consecutive months.
 You share meals at participants’ homes, at local restaurants, the church or wherever the group decides.
 The emphasis is on fun and fellowship, so you don't have to be a gourmet cook to participate.

 How does a Dinner for Eight Group work?